Robotics Academy Certified ROBOTC Training for VEX EDR (Online)

 This course requires VEX EDR hardware and ROBOTC Programming software (not included with tuition).

 This course focuses on learning how to program a combination of both the VEX EDR robots, and how to use robotics as an organizer to teach STEM (Science, Engineering, Technology, and Mathematics) concepts.
-Included with the course is access to the Robotics Academy’s ROBOTC Video Trainer for Cortex, along with a license to use it in your classroom afterward.
+Included with the course is access to the Robotics Academy’s ROBOTC Video Trainer for EDR, along with a license to use it in your classroom afterward.

 You will also have the opportunity to earn professional development credits and a Certificate of Completion by completing various assignments throughout the course.